Odor Control Strategies for Natural Bark Potty Pads: Tips & Tricks

 Baking Soda and Citrus-Based Enzymatic Sprays

-Sprinkle a light layer around the edges of the pad—not directly on it—to trap smells at the source.
+Sprinkle a light layer around the edges of the pad, not directly on it, to trap smells at the source.
 Baking soda works by absorbing moisture and neutralizing acidic odors, making it particularly useful in high-traffic areas, such as bathrooms.
 Another reliable method includes enzymatic sprays made with citrus oils, which not only break down organic compounds but leave behind a pleasant, clean scent.
-Avoid using any solution with ammonia, as it can mimic urine and confuse your dog.
+Avoid using any ammonia-based solution, as it can mimic urine and confuse your dog.
 These options work well with an eco dog pee pad, supporting both freshness and environmental responsibility.

 Activated Charcoal

 For long-lasting odor control, activated charcoal is a powerful ally.
 When placed underneath your bark pad, it helps absorb smells before they escape into the surrounding space.
-This odor-trapping substance is beneficial in small apartments or enclosed rooms where airflow is limited.
-Charcoal can be purchased in sachets or loose granules, which can be placed inside a breathable liner or tray.
+This odor-trapping substance is beneficial in small apartments or enclosed rooms with limited airflow.
+Charcoal can be purchased in sachets or loose granules and placed inside a breathable liner or tray.

 Essential Oils Around, Not On, the Pad Surface